mmccool/ml-project-1/README.md

 | Random Forest grid search | criterion=entropy, n_estimators=435 | 0.799    |

 ## Discussion
-We did not use all the available data, for example, the cabins indicated location and most importantly the deck which may have been a factor in survival rate.
+Not all the available data was used; for example, the cabins indicated location and most importantly the deck which may have been a factor in survival rate.
 However, this information had many gaps and it was not clear how to imput missing values.
 Some of the other missing values in the data were odd, for example we found some passengers with missing ages but a quick Google search was able to discover the missing information.
-We elected not to draw in more data from outside sources to keep comparisons fair, and instead imputed missing values using average values.
-We also elected to not try to infer ethnicity from names although that might also be possible.
+I elected not to draw in more data from outside sources to keep comparisons fair, and instead imputed missing values using average values.
+I also elected to not try to infer ethnicity from names although that might also be possible.
-We did not find a way to parse the ticket field which at any rate was inconsistently formatted.
+I did not find a way to parse the ticket field which at any rate was inconsistently formatted.

-One other thing we did not try was dimensionality reduction.
-The input data has a fair number of dimensions and this might confuse some of the models.
-We also did not try neural networks as we did not feel there was enough data to train such a model well.
+One other thing I did not try was dimensionality reduction.
+The input data has a fair number of features and this might confuse some of the models.
+I also did not try neural networks as there did not seem to be enough data to train such a model well.

-However, we felt the results from the SVC model found through grid search, 82% accuracy, were fairly reasonable.
-We were going to compare with the Kaggle leaderboard but it seems ALL the results on the leaderboard were "perfect" (score of 1.0) which was suspicious (who survived the Titanic is public knowledge, so submitters could have cheated by looking them up, and probably did) so we did not bother.
+However, I felt the results from the SVC model found through grid search, 82% accuracy, were fairly reasonable.
+I was going to compare with the Kaggle leaderboard but it seems ALL the results on the leaderboard were "perfect" (score of 1.0) which was suspicious (who survived the Titanic is public knowledge, so submitters could have cheated by looking them up, and probably did) so I did not bother.

 ## Links
 * [Challenge and Data - Project C](https://www.kaggle.com/competitions/titanic)